-We’ve looked at seven different ways to monetize WordPress.
+We’ve looked at seven different ways to monetize WordPress websites.
 They are all viable and there are thousands of people making great money with them right now.
 You just need to decide which is right for you.

-Don’t think small – think about what your site could be like 1,3 or 5 years into the future.
+Don’t think small - think about what your WordPress website could be like 1,3 or 5 years into the future.
 The aim is to build an established, authoritative brand that brings in thousands of visitors each month and becomes a destination for eager fans.

 When you get to this stage the WordPress monetization options are very wide.
 You could mix several, or even all seven, together to create diverse and sustainable revenue streams.